Viral meningitis: Signs and symptoms

 Viral meningitis characteristically presents with fever, headache and neck stiffness.
 Fever is the result of cytokines released that affect the thermoregulatory (temperature control) neurons of the hypothalamus.
 Cytokines and increased intracranial pressure stimulate nociceptors in the brain that lead to headaches.
 Neck stiffness is the result of inflamed meninges stretching due to flexion of the spine.
-The various layers of meninges act form a separation between the brain and the skull.
+The various layers of meninges act to form a separation between the brain and the skull.
 In contrast to bacterial meningitis, symptoms associated with viral meningitis are often less severe and do not progress as quickly.
 Nausea, vomiting and photophobia (light sensitivity) also commonly occur, as do general signs of a viral infection, such as muscle aches and malaise.
 Increased cranial pressure from viral meningitis stimulates the area postrema, which causes nausea and vomiting.
 Widened pulse pressure (systolic - diastolic blood pressure), bradycardia, and irregular respiration would be alarming for Cushing's reflex, a sign of acutely elevated intracranial pressure.
 Photophobia is due to meningeal irritation.
 In severe cases, people may experience concomitant encephalitis (meningoencephalitis), which is suggested by symptoms such as altered mental status, seizures or focal neurologic deficits.

 Babies with viral meningitis may only appear irritable, sleepy or have trouble eating.
 Infection in the neonatal period may be the result of infection during pregnancy.
 In severe cases, people may experience concomitant encephalitis (meningoencephalitis), which is suggested by symptoms such as altered mental status, seizures or focal neurologic deficits.
 The pediatric population may show some additional signs and symptoms that include jaundice and bulging fontanelles.
 A biphasic fever is more often seen in children compared to adults.
 The first fever arrives with the onset of general constitutional symptoms, and the second accompanying the onset of the neurological symptoms.

 Symptoms can vary depending on the virus responsible for infection.
 Enteroviral meningitis (the most common cause) typically presents with the classic headache, photophobia, fever, nausea, vomiting, and nuchal rigidity.
 With coxsackie and echo virus' specifically, a maculopapular rash may be present, or even the typical vesicles seen with Herpangina.
 Lymphocytic choriomeningitis virus (LCMV) can be differentiated from the common presenting meningeal symptoms by the appearance of a prodromal influenza-like sickness about 10 days before other symptoms begin.
 Mumps meningitis can present similarly to isolated mumps, with possible parotid and testicular swelling.
 Interestingly, research has shown that HSV-2 meningitis most often occurs in people with no history of genital herpes, and that a severe frontal headache is among the most common presenting symptoms.
 Patients with varicella zoster meningitis may present with herpes zoster (Shingles) in conjunction with classic meningeal signs.
 Meningitis can be an indication that an individual with HIV is undergoing seroconversion, the time when the human body is forming antibodies in response to the virus.